handsontable/hyperformula/docs/guide/custom-functions.md

 # Custom functions

-Expand the function library of your application, by adding custom functions.
+Expand the function library of your application by adding custom functions.

 [[toc]]

 ## Add a custom function

-As an example, let's create a function that returns the number of letters in the word "HyperFormula".
+For example, let's create a function that returns the number of letters in the word "HyperFormula".

 <iframe
   src="https://codesandbox.io/embed/github/handsontable/hyperformula-demos/tree/2.0.x/custom-functions?autoresize=1&fontsize=11&hidenavigation=1&theme=light&view=preview"